KYVENetwork/trustless-api/.github/README.md

 ## How it works

-The Turstless API works in multiple phases.
+The Trustless API works in multiple phases.
 First the `crawler` goes through every bundle, downloads its content and stores every data item together with a proof of inclusion to a given data destination.
 Finally, the `crawler` creates indicies on those data items, to quickly retrieve its origin (poolId, bundleId) and content again.
 These indicies will be stored in the given database.

 A user then requests a data item with a key, the Trustless API will then search for the key in the previously created indicies of the database and serve the corresponding data item.